Easy Selective Color Effect With Photoshop

 And here's the result with the red dress in full color and just a hint of color throughout the rest of the image:

 And there we have it!
 That's how to create a selective color, or splash of color, effect with no selection tools needed thanks to the power of adjustment layers and layer masks in Photoshop!
-Check out our Photo Effects section for more Photoshop effects tutorials!
+Visit our Photo Effects section for more Photoshop effects tutorials!